Raijeee/unit_1-2021/README.md

 ![](PythonIcon.jpg)

 ### Design Statement
 I will design and create a text-based game for a client who is the local game shop.
 The category of the game will be a prison break game and will be created in python 3.x.
-The game will take around 3 weeks to finish the project and will be evaluated according to the criteria.
+The game will take around 3 weeks to finish and will be evaluated according to the criteria.

 ### Justification